 AUSTIN—Beginning Monday, Feb.
-12, 2018, mosquito repellent for the prevention of Zika virus will become a continuous, year-round benefit for Texas Medicaid and CHIP.
-The Texas Health and Human Services Commission is offering the repellent to ensure additional Texans are protected from the virus that can be devastating to unborn babies.
+12, 2018, mosquito repellent for the prevention of Zika virus became a continuous, year-round benefit for Texas Medicaid and CHIP.
+The Texas Health and Human Services Commission offers the repellent to ensure additional Texans are protected from the virus that can be devastating to unborn babies.

 - Covered programs – Medicaid, CHIP and CHIP-Perinatal.

 - pregnant women of any age;

 - The pharmacy benefit for approved mosquito repellents is limited to one can/bottle per prescription fill, with up to two fills allowable per calendar month.

 - A prescription is required for claim approval of mosquito repellent when the standing order is not used by a pharmacy.